cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 used by our code in the *cost* microservice.

 In our steps above, the *cost* pod was created during the deployment creation, but the service creation for *account* and *provider* was done afterwards.
 This means that the current
-*cost* pod is not aware of the 2 new services that were created.
+*cost* pod is not directly aware of the 2 new services that were created and we do not see any entries in the environment variables.

+1. Lets exit the interactive shell
+    ```
+    exit
+    ```

 To get around this, all we need to do is delete the *cost* pod so the new one is provided with the new service information.

 1. Delete the *cost* pod
     ```